awell-health/awell-extensions/extensions/zusHealth/README.md

 ---
-title: ZUS Health
+title: Zus Health
 description: Zus is the only shared health data platform designed to accelerate healthcare data interoperability by providing easy-to-use patient data at the point of care via API, embedded components, and direct EHR integrations.
 ---

-# ZUS Health
+# Zus Health

 [ZUS Health](https://zushealth.com/) is the only shared health data platform designed to accelerate healthcare data interoperability by providing easy-to-use patient data at the point of care via API, embedded components, and direct EHR integrations.

-## ZUS Health x Awell
+## Zus Health x Awell

 This extension allows you to fetch resource via webhooks